-COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 3 PREREQUISITE: SAT, ACT, or placement test indicating no transitional writing coursework needed or completion of required transitional writing course(s) with a B or better ; SAT, ACT, or placement test indicating no transitional reading coursework needed or completion of required transitional reading course(s) with a C or better; or consent of instructor.
+COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 3 PREREQUISITE: Academic placement measures as stated on page 6 or completion of required transitional writing course(s) with a B or better; or completion of required transitional reading course(s) with a C or better; or consent of instructor.
 Reading score of 80 or equivalent, or consent of instructor.